SAUDI ARABIA – RIYADH

 Day 6

 Heet Cave.
-This is not a tourist site!.
+This is not a tourist site!
 About 50 km north of Al-Kharj, the last drive is on a rough dirt/rock road ending at the base of a cliff.
-Park behind the house ruin, walk on the road, and then down a steep rocky path to get a view of the cave – a wide low-ceiling cave full of water.
+Park behind the house ruins, walk on the road, and then down a steep rocky path to get a view of the cave – a wide low-ceiling cave full of water.
 I didn’t look too inviting for a swim and the interior chambers were not accessible.

 Here is a post from the Internet.
 (Dahl Heet, SE of Riyadh).
 More like a sinkhole, is by Mount Al Jubayl in the small village of Heet.
 With its underground lake and stunning interior chambers, Heet offers some of the clearest, bluest waters in the Kingdom great for cave diving.

 The cave consists of numerous sinkholes (land subsidence).
 These sinkholes serve as an entrance to a large groundwater reservoir that is situated under the surface at great depth.
 It is the site of a star pin[dating back thousands of years.
-The cave is distinguished by the coldness of water and atmosphere due to its limestone nature.
+The cave is distinguished by the coldness of the water and atmosphere due to its limestone nature.

-Several experienced cave explorers visited reached the edge of a lake situated 120 meters under the surface.
+Several experienced cave explorers reached the edge of a lake situated 120 meters under the surface.
 By using scubas, they discovered the waterways of this ravine or cave.
 According to their point of view, this cave has pure water and it is the purest water in the world.

 RIYADH (pop 6.9 million)

-The central highlands centered on Riyadh, the home of the Sauds and the most conservative part of the country.
+The central highlands centred on Riyadh, the home of the Sauds and the most conservative part of the country.
 Riyadh is the capital and “dead center” of the Kingdom.
 It is the largest city on the Arabian Peninsula, the third-largest city in the Arab world, and the 39th-largest in Asia.
 Riyadh is located on the eastern part of the Najd plateau at about 600 metres (2,000 ft) above sea level.

 In the early 1950s, Riyadh was a small dusty town surrounded by walls.
 It has grown a bit!